RustPython/RustPython/DEVELOPMENT.md

 ### rustpython-compiler

-The `rustpython-compiler`'s purpose is to transform the AST (Abstract Syntax Tree) to bytecode.
+The `rustpython-compiler` crate's purpose is to transform the AST (Abstract Syntax Tree) to bytecode.
 The implementation of the compiler is found in the `compiler/src` directory.
 The compiler implements Python's peephole optimizer implementation, Symbol table, and streams in Rust.